It’s almost time to fly! Read on for everything you need to know before you travel from Birmingham Airport.

 - Plan any last-minute airport shopping at one of our high street or luxury brands.
 You can get everything from gifts to clothing to essentials like sun cream and insect repellent.

 - If you’re travelling with children, read our guide for some helpful advice on a smooth journey.

 Getting to the airport on time is the first step of your trip.
 Here are some tips for getting here smoothly.

 - Leave plenty of time to get here.
 Check-in services usually open about 4 hours before departure for long haul flights and about 2 hours before departure for short haul flights, but it is best to check with your airline for specific timings.

-- Double check all your travel documents, flight details, and ticket information before leaving the house.
-It sounds silly, but people have been known to turn up at the wrong airport, on the wrong day, with the wrong name on their ticket, or their partner’s passport instead of their own
+- Double-check all your travel documents, flight details, and ticket information before leaving the house.
+It sounds silly, but people have been known to turn up at the wrong airport, on a wrong day, with the wrong name on their ticket, or their partner’s passport instead of their own

 You can rest easy on holiday when you leave your car at Birmingham Airport.
 With 6 car parks for short and long-term parking, you will be able to choose one that most suits your needs.
 And if you’d rather, we even have valet parking, so your car will be ready and waiting when you land!